Jody Trautwein

-Jody Lee Trautwein, (born August 1970) pastor and former mayoral candidate for Birmingham, Alabama, is known for appearing in Sacha Baron Cohen's film Brüno.
+Jody Lee Trautwein (born August 1970) is an American pastor, known for appearing in Sacha Baron Cohen's Brüno.
+A member of the Republican Party, Trautwein is a supporter of conversion therapy and was a candidate for Mayor of Birmingham, Alabama.

 Early life

 Trautwein graduated from Huffman High School in 1988, then received his bachelor's degree in business management from the University of Alabama at Birmingham in 1995.

 Career

 Trautwein was a coach and substitute teacher at Huffman High School, and then teacher at Cathedral Christian School.
 He was formerly the director of the Alabama Coalition Against Same Sex Marriage and is currently an associate pastor, church administrator and bookkeeper at House of Grace Church in Birmingham, Alabama.
 Trautwein campaigned in support of Alabama's Sanctity of Marriage Act in 2006.